Warren Fox: 2016–

-Warren returns weeks later meeting his associate and long time friend Murphy (Rick S. Carr) who has gotten Warren a visiting order to visit the guy known as Kane (Ben Castle-Gibb) who is currently on remand for Ella's death, Warren confronts Kane and attacks him as its shown Warren's men have been beating Kane up.
-Warren agrees to get Kane out and off on the charge if he tells him who is responsible for Ella's death, Kane then eventually tells Warren that is was Ste Hay and James Nightingale leading Warren with the help of Murphy to track down and kidnap both Ste and James and confront them after chasing after the pair Warren eventually discovers it was Ste and pushes him off a building but Ste manages to survive the fall, with Ste not dead Warren begins to spiral clashing and attacking many villagers, including Mercedes who eventually phones Freddie Roscoe to protect her however its to no avail as Warren attacks Freddie by punching him and then threats Mercedes who is pregnant with his child, Warren even gets Ste to work for him and eventually turns on Murphy when Murphy messes up a job to retrieve a confession tape from Sienna who had Warren confess he pushed Ste, as a result Warren orders Ste to kill Murphy however Ste despite telling Warren he did do it, Murphy was let go by Ste and returns some weeks later and Warren is told by Maxine that Murphy has returned, Warren manages to catch up with Murphy and beat him up and then kidnaps him and orders Ste to kill him again however Ste refuses leading to Warren eventually killing Murphy by shooting him dead as he tells a shocked Maxine his dealt with Murphy later putting the money Murphy attempted to steal along with the gun he used in his safe.
+Warren returns weeks later meeting his associate and longtime friend Murphy (Rick S. Carr) who has gotten Warren a visiting order to visit the guy known as Kane (Ben Castle-Gibb) who is currently on remand for Ella's death, Warren confronts Kane and attacks him as its shown Warren's men have been beating Kane up.
+Warren agrees to get Kane out and off on the charge if he tells him who is responsible for Ella's death, Kane then eventually tells Warren that it was Ste Hay and James Nightingale leading Warren with the help of Murphy to track down and kidnap both Ste and James and confront them after chasing after the pair Warren eventually discovers it was Ste and pushes him off a building but Ste manages to survive the fall, with Ste not dead Warren begins to spiral clashing and attacking many villagers, including Mercedes who eventually phones Freddie Roscoe to protect her however its to no avail as Warren attacks Freddie by punching him and then threatens Mercedes who is pregnant with his child, Warren even gets Ste to work for him and eventually turns on Murphy when Murphy messes up a job to retrieve a confession tape from Sienna who had Warren confess he pushed Ste, as a result Warren orders Ste to kill Murphy however Ste despite telling Warren he did do it, Murphy was let go by Ste and returns some weeks later and Warren is told by Maxine that Murphy has returned, Warren manages to catch up with Murphy and beat him up and then kidnaps him and orders Ste to kill him again however Ste refuses leading to Warren eventually killing Murphy by shooting him dead as he tells a shocked Maxine his dealt with Murphy later putting the money Murphy attempted to steal along with the gun he used in his safe.